npm/npm/doc/cli/config.md

 * Type: Boolean

 Save installed packages to a package.json file as devDependencies.

+When used with the `npm rm` command, it removes it from the devDependencies hash.

 Only works if there is already a package.json file present.